-The wildfires in Australia have been burning for months, and there are estimates that half a billion animals have lost their lives in the blazes.
-While the numbers are heartbreaking, there are rescuers who haven't given up hope that there are survivors to be found.
+During the blazes, an estimated half billion animals lost their lives.
+While the numbers were heartbreaking, there were rescuers who didn't give up hope that there were survivors to be found.

 Like Bear.
 The blue-eyed border collie/koolie mix works with University of Sunshine Coast (USC) Detection Dogs for Conservation to sniff out sick, orphaned and injured koalas across New South Wales and Queensland.
 Bear was trained by USC academics and works in partnership with the International Fund for Animal Welfare (IFAW).

 Bear was called in to locate sick and injured koalas in habitats devastated by fires.
 He gained a lot of fame — including here on MNN — for his abilities during the fires and his team wants to keep him on the ground, continuing their work tracking and rescuing animals, as well as providing ecological research in the area.

 "The dream of Detection Dogs for Conservation now is to put a team on the ground seven days a week across all of the fire-affected areas," says USC Detection Dogs for Conservation Associate Professor Celine Frere in the video above.
 "I think with the bushfires my entire team is sad, feeling a bit powerless and wanting to do more. that's the biggest frustration thinking we have the team, we have the tool.
 You know, help us get out there and make a difference."

 The team is hoping to get more funding to continue their work.
 To help, visit their website.

 Bear was purchased as a puppy from a pet shop by a family but he was a handful and became too much for them when they moved to a smaller home.

 Now 6 years old, Bear "is high-energy, obsessive, doesn't like to be touched and is completely uninterested in people, which sadly means he doesn't make the ideal family pet," IFAW told the Associated Press.